Chart Color Schemes

 Calista is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Calista's population was 7,434 as of the 2021 Census.
-By Nov 2025, it is around 7,902, an increase of 468 people (6.3%).
-This growth is inferred from ABS data showing an estimated resident population of 7,790 in June 2024 and 52 validated new addresses since the Census date.
-This results in a density ratio of 521 persons per square kilometer.
+Calista's population was 7,434 as of Nov 2021.
+By Nov 2025, it is around 7,902, an increase of 468 people (6.3%) since the 2021 Census.
+This growth is inferred from ABS estimates: 7,790 in June 2024 and 52 validated new addresses since the Census date.
+The population density is 521 persons per square kilometer.
 Calista's 6.3% growth since the census is within 2.6 percentage points of the national average (8.9%).
-Overseas migration contributed approximately 96.7% of overall population gains recently.
+Overseas migration contributed approximately 96.7% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population projections indicate an above median growth for national statistical areas.
-Calista is expected to grow by 1,204 persons to 2041, reflecting a total increase of 13.8% over the 17 years.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Population projections indicate above median growth for national statistical areas.
+The area is expected to grow by 1,204 persons to 2041, reflecting a 13.8% increase over the 17 years.

 Frequently Asked Questions - Population